 |Jaunty caps, well turned out, good drill - the ship's company of HMS Thanet at the march-past in pre-war Hong Kong|

-In the event of war breaking out, there was a standing plan that Thanet and Scout would sail to Singapore and join Force Z, which had arrived in Singapore on 2nd December 1941, and consisted of the battleship HMS Prince of Wales and the battlecruiser HMS Repulse and their escort destroyers.
-This plan had been agreed with the US naval authorities and included a commitment for some US warships to be sent to Singapore.
+In the event of war breaking out, there was a standing plan that Thanet and Scout would sail to Singapore and join Force Z, which had arrived in Singapore on 2 December 1941, and consisted of the battleship HMS Prince of Wales, the battlecruiser HMS Repulse together with their escort destroyers.
+This plan had been agreed with the US naval authorities and included a commitment in return for some US warships to be sent to Singapore.

 SS Ulysses - the story of a shipbattleforhongkong.blogspot.com

 The two destroyers were involved initially in escort work around the Straits of Singapore.
 On Christmas Day Thanet was sent out on an SOS mission to pick up the crew of a Catalina flying boat that had been shot down by Japanese AA fire.
 The crew were picked up by a Dutch submarine before Thanet arrived.
 On 26 January 1942, a Japanese troop convoy was reported approaching Endau, on the southeast coast of Malaya, north of the town of Mersing, and by leap-frogging down the coast by use of troop landings, the Japanese Army were outflanking the British and getting closer to Singapore.

 |Map showing location of Endau relative to Singapore|